Naereen/web-sphinx/conseils-email.en.rst

  My tips to become pro at emails
 #################################

-.. todo:: Translate this page in English.

-Cette (trop longue) page liste **mes conseils pour être un pro des emails**, et ne pas souffrir ni avoir de phobies contre ces emails.
-**Les emails sont là depuis le début du web, même avant Internet (année 1970 !), et ils resteront là pendant longtemps !**
-Mon pronostic personnel dans 20 ans : Facebook et Twitter seront morts et enterrés, mais nous aurons toujours IRC, les flux RSS et les emails !

-**Les emails sont un outils essentiels de vos études**, de votre ou vos futurs travaux, qu'ils soient inscrits dans le monde numérique ou non.
-**Devenir pro des emails n'est pas si compliqué, il faut simplement pratiquer et respecter des règles de bases, et ne pas être inquiets, vous allez progresser !**

-**Mais que sont les emails ?** Ma définition et celle de Wikipédia est la suivante : *Un courrier électronique, un courriel, un mail (parfois écrit mél en français), ou un e-mail, est un message écrit envoyé électroniquement via un réseau informatique*. *On appelle messagerie électronique l'ensemble du système qui permet la transmission des courriers électroniques*. *Elle respecte des règles normalisées afin d'autoriser le dépôt de courriels dans la boîte aux lettres électronique d'un destinataire choisi par l'émetteur*. (`sur  Wikipedia <https://fr.wikipedia.org/wiki/Email>`_).
-Dans cet article, je vais écrire email ou courriel alternativement, mais en général, je combats les anglicismes.
+This (too long) page list **my tips for being a pro email**, and do not suffer or have phobias against these emails.
+**The emails have been there since the beginning of the web, even before the Internet (year 1970!), And they will stay there for a long time!**
+My personal prognosis in 20 years: Facebook and Twitter will be dead and buried, but we will always have IRC, RSS feeds and emails!

+**Emails are an essential tools for your studies**, your future works, whether registered in the digital world or not.
+**Becoming a power email user is not so complicated, it is simply necessary to practice and respect basic rules, and not to be worried, you will progress!**

 **But what are emails?** *Electronic mail (email or e-mail) is a method of exchanging messages ("mail") between people using electronic devices*. *Email entered limited use in the 1960s, but users could only send to users of the same computer, and some early email systems required the author and the recipient to both be online simultaneously, similar to instant messaging*. *Ray Tomlinson is credited as the inventor of email*. (`on Wikipedia <https://en.wikipedia.org/wiki/Email>`_).
+In this article, I will write email or email alternately, but in general, I fight the Anglicisms.

 .. image:: https://imgs.xkcd.com/comics/email.png
    :scale: 25%